hbs-rcs/hbsgrid-docs/docs/storage.md

 - **Desktop**: [DBeaver](https://dbeaver.io/)
 - **Terminal**: [mycli](https://www.mycli.net/)

-Most *MySQL* clients will read connection information from a configuration file found in `~/.my.cnf`.
+Some *MySQL* clients will read connection information from a configuration file found in `~/.my.cnf`.
 This file is used to store connection details to the MariaDB server, such as account details and connection parameters.
 If you don't have this file (on the Grid) you